-5. Child Protection Procedures
+7. Child Protection Procedures

-5.1 Identifying Concerns
+7.1 Identifying Concerns

-School staff are particularly well placed to observe and should be alert to outward signs of abuse / neglect, various forms of exploitation and risk and any changes in behaviour or poor or irregular attendance.
-This can be in and out of the education setting, in person and online.
+School staff are particularly well placed to observe and should be alert to indictors of abuse and neglect and the various forms of exploitation and risk, any changes in behaviour or poor or unexplainable and/or persistent absences from education.
+Risk, abuse, and exploitation can occur in and out of the education setting, in person and online.